meechanism/meesetup/README.md

 # Visual Studio Code setup

+1. Install command line tools.
+Open VS Code and then press `Cmd + Shift + P` and type in `Install Command line tools`.
 1. If theme is not already dark, make it dark.
 Dark is the way.
    :new_moon_with_face:
 2. Update user settings with: